Emma Shinn is an active-duty Marine judge advocate and prior enlisted infantry platoon sergeant.

-As a Marine, Emma served and excelled in jobs ranging from a scout platoon sergeant to a logistics company commander, from a defense counsel to a staff judge advocate, in places as far flung as Okinawa, Japan; Guantanamo Bay, Cuba; Camp Fallujah, Iraq; Camp Lejeune, NC; and at the Pentagon.
+As a Marine, Emma has served and excelled in jobs including a scout platoon sergeant, a logistics company commander, a defense counsel, trial counsel (prosecutor), and joint task force staff judge advocate, in places as far flung as Okinawa, Japan; Guantanamo Bay, Cuba; Camp Fallujah, Iraq; Camp Lejeune, NC; Australia; and at the Pentagon.
 She fought in intense urban combat during Operation PHANTOM FURY and continues to battle in courtrooms across the globe.
-She has a successful private practice representing servicemembers, cadets, and civilians in military, state and federal courts and enjoys giving back to the community who gave her so much.

 She is a July 2014 graduate of the Spence Trial Lawyers College and is often contacted to teach fellow defense attorneys at continuing legal education seminars across the nation, on topics including cross examination, trial tactics, and using technology in the courtroom.

-Emma is the Executive Director and co-founder of the Colorado Name Change Project, a nonprofit helping transgender Colorado residents to legally change their name and gender marker on state and federal identity documents, as well as being on the Board of Trustees for the Gender Identity Center of Colorado, the Chair of the Board for TranSending, Board Member for the Jim Collins Foundation, and the Amicus/Public Policy Chair for the Colorado LGBT Bar Association.
+Emma is the cofounder and former Executive Director of the Colorado Name Change Project, a nonprofit helping transgender Colorado residents to legally change their name and gender marker on state and federal identity documents, as well as being on the Chair of the Board of Directors for TranSending, Board Member for the Jim Collins Foundation, and the past Amicus/Public Policy Chair for the Colorado LGBT Bar Association.

-Emma is the recipient of numerous awards, including the Meritorious Service Medal, Joint Service Commendation Medal, Navy Commendation Medal with “V” combat distinguishing device and gold star, as well as the 2017 Attorney of the Year award from the Colorado LGBT Bar Association, the 2017 Power Award from the Colorado LGBTQ Chamber of Commerce, and the 2017 Visionary in Action Award from the GLBT Community Center of Colorado.
+Emma is the recipient of numerous awards, including the Meritorious Service Medal, Joint Service Commendation Medal, Navy Commendation Medal with “V” combat distinguishing device and gold star, as well as the 2020 "Civil Rights Award" from the Anti-Defamation League-Mountain States Region, the 2019 "Raising the Bar" Award from the Colorado Women's Bar Association, 2017 Attorney of the Year award from the Colorado LGBT Bar Association, the 2017 Power Award from the Colorado LGBTQ Chamber of Commerce, and the 2017 Visionary in Action Award from the GLBT Community Center of Colorado.